 - The enterprise is permanently established in Belgium;

-- The enterprise was not already in default with regard to current credits or tax payments or social security contributions on 1 February 2020, or had less than 30 days of arrears on its current credits, its tax payments or social security contributions on 29 February 2020; and
+- The enterprise was not already in default with respect to current credit or tax payments, or social security contributions on 1 September 2020, or had less than 30 days of arrears on its current credits, its tax payments or social security contributions on 30 September 2020; and

-- The enterprise has performed its contractual obligations with all banks during the last 12 months prior to 31 January 2020 and is not subject to active credit restructuring prior to 31 August 2020.
+- The enterprise performed its contractual obligations with all banks during the last 12 months prior to 31 August 2020 and is not subject to active credit restructuring prior to 31 August 2020.

 This lenient position towards debtors was adopted by the Belgian banking sector federation (Febelfin) based on charters (on corporate credits and mortgage credits) concluded between all members.
-Companies that do not meet the conditions for extension cannot directly rely on deferral of capital repayments based on this charter, but should seek alternative arrangements with their bank, and may in any event seek forbearance measures in court.
+Companies that do not meet the conditions for an extension cannot directly rely on deferral of capital repayments based on this charter, but should seek alternative arrangements with their bank, and may, in any event, seek forbearance measures in court.

 EUR 50 billion Guaranteed credit program

 The second leg of the federal measures is a guarantee scheme, set up for the purpose of extending additional financing (new money) to Belgian enterprises.

 The Federal Guarantee concerned new credits with a maximum term of 12 months or of indefinite duration that can be terminated within the first 12 months after they have been granted, extended between 1 April 2020 and 31 December 2020 (including credit repaid by 31 December 2020).
 It is hence no longer possible to apply for the federal guarantee scheme.